Singularity-Coder/Android-Best-Practices/README.md

 # Android-Best-Practices
 A list of personal best practices that I (would like to) follow while releasing the App to PlayStore!
+Code Snippets for software best practices like Design Patterns, Design Principles, SOLID Principles, Effective Java, etc.

 ## Before starting the project:
 1. Write a design doc